-- The Gateway-Buffalo Trace serves families in Bath, Bracken, Fleming, Lewis, Mason, Menifee, Montgomery, Morgan, Robertson, and Rowan counties, with an office in Morehead.
+- The Gateway-Buffalo Trace region serves families in Bath, Bracken, Fleming, Lewis, Mason, Menifee, Montgomery, Morgan, Robertson, and Rowan counties, with an office in Morehead.

 - The FIVCO region serves families in Boyd, Lawrence, Carter, Elliott, and Greenup Counties, with an office in Ashland.

-- The Big Sandy serves families in Pike, Floyd, Magoffin, Martin, and Johnson Counties, with an office in Prestonsburg.
+- The Big Sandy region serves families in Pike, Floyd, Magoffin, Martin, and Johnson Counties, with an office in Prestonsburg.

 - The Kentucky River region serves families Breathitt, Lee, Leslie, Letcher, Knott, Perry, Owsley, and Wolfe Counties, with an office in Hazard.

-All referrals to Family Preservation and Diversion services are made by DCBS, as eligibility requires the family to have an open case with the Cabinet for Health & Family Services.
+All referrals to Family Preservation and Reunification services are made by DCBS, as eligibility requires the family to have an open case with the Cabinet for Health & Family Services.
 DCBS workers identify families who meet eligibility criteria including age and income requirements and imminent risk of removal, and refer them to KVC through an identified referral and selection personnel (“gatekeeper”).